Rasperised/Interactive-Geriatric-Games/unity/FlappyBird/README.md

 ---

 ### Controls
-- **Computer Vision:** Move a tracked object (e.g. light source) in front of the camera to control the bird’s vertical movement
+- **Computer Vision:** Move a light pen or torch light in front of the camera to control the bird
 - **Sensor-Based Input:** Tilt an M5StickC device to control the bird’s vertical movement
 - **Keyboard:** Press a designated key to move the bird upward (testing and fallback)